A Family of Pairwise Multi-Marginal Optimal Transports that Define a Generalized Metric: Numerical experiments

 \section{Numerical experiments}

-We illustrate how a MMOT which defines an $\NumDist$-metric, $\NumDist > 2$, and pairwise MMOT in particular, improves a task of clustering graphs compared to using an OT that defines a $2$-metric, or a non-$\NumDist$-metric MMOT.
+We show how using a MMOT that defines an $\NumDist$-metric ($\NumDist > 2$) improves two tasks of clustering graphs compared to using a non-$\NumDist$-metric MMOT or an optimal transport (OT) that defines a $2$-metric.
+One clustering task, Section \ref{sec:exp_synthetic}, is on synthetic graphs.
+The other one, Section \ref{sec:exp_real}, is a real task of clustering chemical molecules.